 8.2.7.16 T3512 value

-The AMF shall include this IE during the initial registration procedure over 3GPP access.
-The AMF may include this IE during the mobility and periodic registration update procedure over 3GPP access.
+The AMF shall include this IE during the a registration procedure over 3GPP access when the 5GS registration type IE does not indicate "periodic registration updating".
+The AMF may include this IE during the mobility and periodic registration update procedure over 3GPP access when the 5GS registration type IE indicates "periodic registration updating".

 *** Next change ***